Kryomatix/kryomatix.github.io/TKB mini 7x3.md

 ![image](https://user-images.githubusercontent.com/95006894/148988769-16dda837-1a53-4945-a170-a8af8a00de50.png)

 This design adds an extra column of keys for the index finger, as well as custom electronics.
-This kyboard uses individual pcbs to optimize costs and prototyping time.
+This keyboard uses individual PCBs to optimize costs and prototyping time.
-Each half runs on an Adafruit feather rp2040 using CircuitPython and the [kmk library](https://github.com/KMKfw/kmk_firmware)
+Each half runs on an Adafruit feather rp2040 using Circuit Python and the [KMK library](https://github.com/KMKfw/kmk_firmware)

-PCBs were were designed in KICAD to have hotswap sockets and SK6812mini-e LEDS, while also being as small and cheap as possible.
+PCBs were were designed in KICAD to have hot-swap sockets and SK6812mini-e LEDS, while also being as small and cheap as possible.
 ![image](https://user-images.githubusercontent.com/95006894/148989108-bdbb451c-9263-417a-af24-52daab705306.png)

-The 48 individual PCBs were manufactured by OSHpark
+The 48 individual PCBs were manufactured by OSH Park
 ![20211126_174420](https://user-images.githubusercontent.com/95006894/148989272-a3c8826e-3007-43d4-89b5-a0abe943982c.jpg)

 I used a PCB stencil from OSH Stencils to apply the solder paste